 - 8.2.1.
 Penalties may be applied as follows, and in no particular order: - 8.2.1.1.
 Coaching A member may receive acknowledgement that their behavior is in violation of iRacing's rules or the spirit of fairplay.
 They will also receive instruction on how to avoid or prevent this violation in the future.
 They are expected to learn from these instructions.
 This penalty is not subject to appeal. - 8.2.1.2.
 Post-Results Disqualification A member or team may be Disqualified from a Race or event after Results have been posted.
 Their Championship Points for the Race or event will become O, and they will drop to a last place finish.
-This penalty may be subject to appeal [See Appeals].
+This penalty may be subject to appeal (See Appeals).

-NOTE: This penalty is exclusively different from Disqualification that may occur during an event from activities governed by Race Control or Session Admins such as reaching the total incident point cap for the session, not obeying race session rules (such as the driver fair share requirements or tire compound change requirements), or being manually disqualified by a Session Administrator.
-Race Control or Session Admin-controlled Disqualification are not subject to appeal (See Black Flag).
+NOTE: This is a "DQ - Scoring Invalidated" penalty, which is exclusively different from "DQ - Scoring Ended" disqualification that may occur during an event from activities governed by Race Control or Session Admins such as reaching the total incident point cap for the session, not obeying race session rules, or being manually disqualified by a Session Administrator.
+Race Control or Session Administrator.
+Control or Session Administrator.
+Bace Black Flag].